okta/okta-auth-java/examples/example-webapp/README.md

 ## Installation & Running The App

-1. set the below env variables:
+1. Set the below env variables:

 ```
 export OKTA_CLIENT_ORGURL=https://{yourOktaDomain}
 export OKTA_CLIENT_TOKEN={yourApiToken}
 ```

-2. Navigate to folder `examples/example-webapp` and run `mvn spring-boot:run`
+2. Navigate to `examples/example-webapp` and run `mvn spring-boot:run`

-Now navigate to http://localhost:8080 in your browser.
+Visit http://localhost:8080 in your browser.

-If you see an index page, then things are working!
+If you see an index page, then your app is working!

 [jdk-8]: https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html
 [apache-maven]: https://maven.apache.org/download.cgi